chanzuckerberg/czi-oss-training/01-intro-to-os/01-intro-to-os.md

 > **Note:**
 > *Free software* does not mean *noncommercial*.
 On the contrary, a free program must be available for commercial use, commercial development, and commercial distribution.

+### Open Source Definition

+The Open Source Initiative (OSI) is the organization responsible for defending the [**Open Source Definition** (OSD)][OS-definition].
+The OSD is built on the Four Freedoms and the [Debian Software Guidelines](https://www.debian.org/social_contract#guidelines).
+It is formed by a set of 10 requirements that a piece of software must meet in order to be considered open source and is accepted as the single canonical definition of open source:

+1. Free Redistribution
+2. Source Code
+3. Derived works
+4. Integrity of the author's source code
+5. No discrimination against persons or groups
+6. No discrimination against fields of endeavor
+7. Distribution of license
+8. License must not be specific to a product
+9. License must not restrict other software
+10. License must be technology-neutral

+> **Note:**
+> This definition of open source was coined in an attempt to clarify the concept of free from the [Four Freedoms](#the-four-freedoms), leading to a more pragmatic approach of software development (vs. the social movement approach of free software).

+In the OSD the considerations are more technically aligned with a focus on faster and better development involving the community.
+As a consequence, the Open Source movement has seen more corporate buy-in and adoption.

 ## Resources 📚

 * [The Free Software Definition][free-software-definition]